Jayesh1512/Daily/README.md

 # Joke of the Day

 <!-- #joke -->
-Next to Jayesh, the Dos Equis guy is the Least Interesting Man.
+If Mohammed wont go to the mountain then Jayesh will fucking drag him there.

-Updated on: [30/11/2024]
+Updated on: [1/12/2024]
 <!-- #jokeEnd -->